kekcleader/FreeOberon/README.md

 You can write programs consisting of several modules.
 Open the main module and press `F9`.
 Free Oberon automatically compiles and links them in the correct order.

-If you compile a program whose main module file is not directly in the `Programs` or `Programs/Examples` subdirectory, the compiled executable will be located next to it and not in the `bin` subdirectory.
+If you compile a program whose main module file is not directly in the `Programs` subdirectory, the compiled executable will be located next to it and not in the `_Build` subdirectory.

 If an error occurres during the compilation of one of the modules, the corresponding file will be open and error position and message will be indicated.
 To recompile, go to the main module window again and press `F9`.